-Where the employee did not work for the employer for all of the previous standard tax year (1 April to 31 March), the employer must estimate the amount of salary or wages, plus gross employer contributions, that will be earned by the employee in the year the employer contribution relates to and base the ESCT rate on that estimate.
+If the employee did not work for the employer for the full year 1 April to 31 March, the employer must:

+- estimate the amount of salary or wages and gross superannuation employer contributions that will be earned by the employee in the current year, and - base the ESCT rate on the estimate.

-Extreme Dirt Design Ltd hires Joe on 1 October 2013.
-Joe's contract says he will receive a salary of \$30,000 and employer contributions of \$900 a year.
-The company will estimate Joe's ESCT rate based on the amount of salary or wages plus gross employer contributions he will earn in the remainder of this tax year (1 October 2013 to 31 March 2014).
+Regan's Trucks Ltd employs Matt on 1 October 2025.
+Matt's on a contract for salary of \$30,000 and employer contributions of \$1,500 a year.
+The company estimates Matt's ESCT rate based on the amount of salary or wages plus gross employer contributions he will earn in the remainder of this tax year (1 October 2025 to 31 March 2026)\.